KobaKhit/one-click-hugo-cms/site/content/post/a-day-on-earth-–-quarantine-edition-by-rajee-kanagavel.md

 **New York, USA 8.00 AM**

 Across the country and around the world, non-essential businesses, workplaces and schools closed, and public gatherings prohibited.
 All the cancelled events were just another news story to Darren until a week ago when his own graduation ceremony cancellation was officially announced.
 Soon after, he received his flight cancellation email and now had to defend his Master thesis via Zoom.
 Today was the day he was supposed to fly to South Africa, which he had been planning for nearly a year with his friends.
-He woke up to his hotel reservation cancellation.
+He woke up to his hostel reservation cancellation.
 “My entire morning is ruined,” Darren thought, falling into a deep dark vortex of emotions tinged with a bit of melancholy and a good measure of rage.
 A week full of workouts, video games, and Netflix binges passed – yet he is baffled with what to do with this newly found luxury – time.

 **Belo Horizonte, Brazil 9.00 AM**